manishkumar-hub/E-mail-Spam-Detector/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-<b>E-mail Spam Detector  </b> is machine learning classifier model built to analyze email texts and determine whether it is spam or legitimate.
+<b>Email Spam Detector  </b> is machine learning classifier model built to analyze email texts and determine whether it is spam or legitimate.